 After changing the engine oil, the system must be reset.

-With the ignition key in RUN and the engine turned off, push the TRIP/OIL RESET button located on the instrument panel for 12 seconds.
+- 1. Turn the ignition key to RUN and with the engine turned off. - Push the TRIP/OIL RESET button located on the instrument panel for 12 seconds.
 The OIL CHANGE light will start to flash to confirm that the system is reset.
 The reset is complete when the OIL CHANGE light goes out.